 • A first-time video-filmography titled “Kenton on Camera” which documents over 125 appearances of Stan in films, television and private videos (with and without his orchestra) from 1936-78.
 This massive list spans over 40 years!

-Price is $50.00 plus shipping/handling.
+plus shipping/handling.

-• Email me below to ask about availability.
+• Email me below to order

-• Compute shipping and handling ($6.95 ea)
+• Compute shipping and handling

 • Clearly write your shipping address!

-• Make checks (US Dollars, please) and money orders payable to:
+• Make checks (US dollars, please) and money orders payable to:

 Dynaflow Publications